LogoCentral User Management

 • Instead of <docker-volume-path>, enter the path for the Docker volume

-• The <Destination-on-host-system> string leads to the storage location for the backup.
+• The string <Destination-on-host-system> leads to the save location for the backup.

 For example, /var/backups/centrum/